 If not notified by the Representative, notify the Representative as soon as it is recognized that a utility facility is causing, or will cause, an obstruction to visibility.

 Before the initial turn-on, verify for the Representative that all traffic signals are working properly.
 Make the initial turn-on to flashing mode and full operation in the presence of the Representative and representative(s) of the District Traffic Engineer, municipality, and manufacturer(s) between the hours of 9 AM and 2 PM, Tuesday through Thursday except holidays, or the day before or after a holiday.
 Under special circumstances involving safety of motoring public, the Representative may grant exceptions to this rule.
-Give the Representative a minimum 7 calendar day notice before the initial turn-on.
+Give the Representative a minimum 7 calendar days notice before the initial turn-on.
 For locations presently unsignalized, flash signals for a period of 3 to 7 days prior to full operation.
-The number of flashing days may be 3 to 5 days providing that it includes a minimum of 2 weekdays prior to beginning the normal stop-and-go mode of operation.
+The duration of flashing operation should be 3 to 5 days provided that it includes a minimum of 2 weekdays prior to beginning the normal stop-and-go mode of operation.

 The modification, alteration, removal and/or storage of existing traffic signal material, the restoration of areas damaged by construction, and testing are incidental to the work specified in Sections 951 through 957.